shaohao99/tdse_basis/README.md

 example: This directory includes basic examples of main program.

-ais: This directory includes an example to calculate attosecond transient absoprtion for autoinoization states of He atom.
+ais: This directory includes an example to calculate attosecond transient absoprtion of autoinoization states of He atom.

-ne_absorption: This directory includes an example to calculate attosecond transient absoprtion for Ne atom.
+ne_absorption: This directory includes an example to calculate attosecond transient absoprtion of Ne atom.

 Reference: Phys.
 Rev. A 86, 013410 (2012).